• Skip to primary navigation

 Ingredients

-• Brussel sprouts - brussel sprouts are a cruciferous vegetable that have fiber, vitamin K, vitamin C, and antioxidants.
-They look like small cabbages and have a sweet, nutty flavor.
+• Brussel sprouts - Brussel sprouts look like small cabbages and have a sweet, nutty flavor.

-• Carrots - carrots are a sweet root vegetable rich in fiber, potassium, vitamin C, vitamin A, and manganese.
-Carrots come in different colors, including orange, purple, red, white, and yellow.
+• Carrots - Carrots are a sweet root vegetable that come in different colors, including orange, purple, red, white, and yellow.

-• Maple syrup - maple syrup is the sweet sap of maple trees.
+• Maple syrup - Maple syrup is the sweet sap of maple trees and adds sweetness.
 There are two main types of maple syrup, including grade A, which is a strong, dark, and flavorful variety; grade B is second best and a great option for cooking!

 • Olive oil - olive oil is the natural oil and a healthy fat that helps the vegetables roast.